sanjui9001/hello-world/README.md

 # hello-world
-This isa very basic program and is used to illustrate basic syntax of a program.
+This is a very basic program and is used to illustrate basic syntax of a program.